Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling: Marginal cost sharing

 \begin{lemma} Given the first player's choice $d_1$, the penalty of the second player as a~function of his choice $d_2$ is given by

 and the best response for player 2 as function of $d_1$ is

 \end{lemma}

-\begin{proof} We first analyze the behavior of each of $h_i$, finding their local minima in their respective intervals, and afterwards we show the dominance of \eqref{eq:brpla2}.
+\begin{proof} We first analyze the behavior of each of $h_i$, finding their local minima in the respective intervals, and afterwards we show that the equation \eqref{eq:brpla2} defines the best response for player 2 as function of $d_1$.
 For convenience we omit parameter $d_1$ in each function $h_i$.
 Figure \ref{fig:convergence} illustrate the best response for player $2$ when player $1$ chooses $d_1=(\frac{\alpha-1}2)^{1/\alpha}\delta$ for some $\delta>1$.

 \begin{description} \item[Range of $h_4$:] The derivative of $h_4$ in $d_2$ is

 which is zero exactly for the value

 As the second derivative $h''_1(d_2) = \alpha(\alpha-1)(d_2-d_1)^{-\alpha-1}$ is positive, the choice $d_2=d_1 + (\alpha-1)^{1/\alpha}$ minimizes the penalty among $d_2\geq 2d_1$.
 Therefore, $h_1$ has a~local minimum if